-Microsoft has a cloud offer as well, reluctantly at first but now that it sees the writing on the wall, it's taking it more seriously, although the total offer still appears designed to be anchored to desktop users.
+Microsoft has a cloud offer as well (Office 365), reluctantly at first but now that it sees the writing on the wall, it's taking it more seriously, although the total offer still appears designed to be anchored to desktop users.
 Overall, it's not as good as a pure cloud solution, it's more expensive and full of complicated administrative steps.
 The cloud part of Office 365 has much less third party support and much weaker APIs than Google, but it does offer a gentler exit to traditional desktop software, and for some reason, there are small businesses who choose to use Outlook and Exchange for email.

 Cloud software is exposing users to the concept of tagging items which are related.
 This is a very flexible way of grouping data.
 Xero and Saasu get this and do it quite well.
 Xero's implementation is better, I think; it extends further into reporting.
 In this area, the pure web-app pedigrees of Saasu and Xero stand out.
 And Xero's clear focus on Open APIs is brightest of all.